tunasplam/tunasplam/README.md

 - 🌱 I’m currently learning ...

 Skills for data analysis particularly gis software.
-Also working on automating stuff for Excel.

 - 📫 How to reach me ...